OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-24.md

 ## Joshua 24:24

-And the people said to Joshua, “We will serve the Lord our God and obey Him.”
+And the people said to Joshua, “We will serve the Lord our God and obey His voice.”

----

 ## Joshua 24:25